catsocks/sdl-pong/README.md

 For a WebAssembly build you only need to additionally install [Emscripten](https://emscripten.org/index.html) and you can build using CMake with the help of the _emcmake_ tool or by running build-wasm.sh.

+The website for the Wasm build can be built with the assets in the _assets_ folder by running the build-website.py script.

 To build for Windows using MinGW it's helpful to use _mingw64-cmake_ or _mingw32-cmake_ in place of the default CMake executable.